shaojwa/prog/practice.md

 ## who should do the work
 find most suitable object to do the work, the best object, in which the code placed.

+## Make the logic as strict as possible

 # code
 #### should we define the up-level pointer first in calss?
 #### what is the order of member-field and member-function?